eslint/eslint/docs/rules/multiline-comment-style.md

 ## When Not To Use It

 If you don't want to enforce a particular style for multiline comments, you can disable the rule.

-## Further Reading

-If there are other links that describe the issue this rule addresses, please include them here in a bulleted list.